arpank10/Kotlin-References/README.md

 ### Useful Kotlin Libraries

-1. **Anko** : [https://github.com/Kotlin/anko] It is a library which makes android development easier in Kotlin.
+1. [Anko](https://github.com/Kotlin/anko) It is a library which makes android development easier in Kotlin.
 It has several parts :
      * Anko Commons: a lightweight library full of helpers for intents, dialogs, logging and so on;
      * Anko Layouts: a fast and type-safe way to write dynamic Android layouts;
      * Anko SQLite: a query DSL and parser collection for Android SQLite;
      * Anko Coroutines: utilities based on the kotlinx.coroutines library.
-2. **Fuel** : [https://github.com/kittinunf/fuel] Its github page describes it to be the "The easiest HTTP networking library for Kotlin/Android".
+2. [Fuel](https://github.com/kittinunf/fuel) Its github page describes it to be the "The easiest HTTP networking library for Kotlin/Android".
 It's features includes:
      * HTTP GET/POST/PUT/DELETE/HEAD/PATCH requests in a fluent style interface;
      * Asynchronous and blocking requests;
      * Downloading as a file;